roninzerodev/DynaPrim/README.md

 **Access Properties**

     N- side panel->DynaPrim to access properties.
-Alternatively, geometry node modiefier in the stack has properties too.
+Alternatively, geometry node modifier in the stack has properties too.

 **Convert to editable mesh**